storedsafe/storedsafe-ruby/README.md

 This is a ruby wrapper for the Storedsafe REST-like API (See full [docs here](https://tracker.storedsafe.com/projects/storedsafe20/wiki/Version_10_release_documentation)).

-**This early version may contain errors and is still subject to change and should be used with caution**
+**This early version may contain errors and is subject to change and should be used with caution**

 ## Install

-Install from rubygems
-`gem install storedsafe`
+Install from rubygems `gem install storedsafe`

-Add to gemfile
-`gem 'storedsafe', '~> 0.0.1'`
+Add to Gemfile `gem 'storedsafe', '~> 0.0.1'`

 ## Usage
 To pass a manual configuration, you simply pass a block to *Storedsafe.configure*.